 Ultimately, it is argued that the reasons of the current low levels of intra-African trade are the persistent barriers to trade in the form of high tariff and Non-Tariff Barriers; physical hurdles related to infrastructure gaps; and regional disputes, which is exactly what the AfCFTA aims to remove.

 Among the 54 African countries, more than half (28) have now ratified the AfCFTA agreement through their national parliamentary processes.
 This signals the seriousness with which member States are taking the AfCFTA.
 Moreover, in a global economy increasingly dominated by large economies and regional blocks like the European Union, the United States, China and India, also Africa needs to build an integrated and single market allowing its businesses to exploit economies of scale (which is also supposed to lead to improvements in their productive efficiency).
-The AfCFTA represents a precious occasion to achieve this goal.
+The AfCFTA represents a precious occasion to achieve this goal, as it will allow African countries to reap the benefits of a continental market.
+The reality however is that Regional integration in Africa is weak.

 Let’s think to what recently happened in Nigeria, where the national authorities have contested the allegations that the closure of its land borders with neighbouring countries is against the AfCFTA spirit and violates the ECOWAS protocol on free movement of persons, goods and services, with the argument that national interests (like the protection of the economy and national security), come always first.